Residency For Tuition Purposes

-Residency determination qualifies students for resident and nonresident/international tuition and fees.
-CSU Dominguez Hills’ requirements for establishing residency for tuition purposes are independent from those of other types of residency, such as for tax purposes, or other state or institutional residency.
+Residency for Tuition Purposes qualifies students for resident and nonresident/international tuition and fees.
+CSU Dominguez Hills' requirements for establishing residency for tuition purposes are independent from those of other types of residency, such as for tax purposes, or other state or institutional residency.

 Each CSU Admissions Office is responsible for determining the residency status of all new and returning students based on the Application for Admission, Residence Questionnaire, Residence Reclassification Request Form, California Nonresident Tuition Exemption Request, and as necessary, other evidence furnished by the student.